Gigaspaces/xap-docs/site/content/xap110/storage-types-controlling-serialization.markdown

 - Native mode - non-primitive Space Object field types are not serialized - the space stores the references of the non-primitive fields.
 This mode provides the best performance.
 In multi-threaded environments, be careful when accessing the non-primitive fields after their parent Object has been stored into the space.

-- Light/Full Serialization mode - non-primitive Space Object field types are serialized - the space stores a clone of the fields object.
+- Full Serialization mode - non-primitive Space Object field types are serialized - the space stores a clone of the fields object.
 This impacts the performance.

 ### Reading and Changing Object in Embedded Mode without Writing it Back